 Raissa D’Souza is a professor of computer science and mechanical engineering at the University of California, Davis, and an external professor at the Santa Fe Institute.
 She received a Ph.D. in statistical physics from the Massachusetts Institute of Technology in 1999.
 She was a postdoctoral fellow, first at Bell Laboratories in fundamental mathematics and theoretical physics, and then in the theory group at Microsoft Research.
 Her interdisciplinary work on network theory spans the fields of statistical physics, theoretical computer science and applied math, and she has published in journals such as Science, the Proceedings of the National Academy of Sciences and Physical Review Letters.
 She is a fellow of the American Physical Society, serves on the editorial board of numerous international mathematics and physics journals, has organized key scientific meetings like NetSci 2014, was a member of the World Economic Forum’s Global Agenda Council on Complex Systems, and is currently the president of the Network Science Society.

 David J. Gross is the Chancellor’s Chair professor of theoretical physics and the former director of the Kavli Institute for Theoretical Physics at the University of California, Santa Barbara.
 He received his Ph.D. in 1966 from the University of California, Berkeley.
 Before joining the Kavli Institute, he was the Thomas Jones professor of mathematical physics at Princeton University.
 Gross was awarded the 2004 Nobel Prize in physics, along with H. David Politzer and Frank Wilczek, “for the discovery of asymptotic freedom in the theory of the strong interaction.”
-His other awards include the Sakurai Prize, a MacArthur fellowship, the Dirac Medal, the Oskar Klein Medal, the Harvey Prize, the European Physical Society Prize in elementary particle physics, and the Grande Médaille of the French Academy of Sciences.
-He holds honorary degrees from institutions in the United States, Great Britain, France, Israel, Brazil, Belgium and China.
+His other awards include the Sakurai Prize, a MacArthur fellowship, the Dirac Medal, the Oskar Klein Medal, the Harvey Prize, the High Energy and Particle Physics Prize of the European Physical Society, and the Grande Médaille of the French Academy of Sciences.
+He holds honorary degrees from institutions in the United States, Great Britain, France, Israel, Argentina, Brazil, Belgium and China.
 He is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, the American Philosophical Society, the Indian Academy of Sciences and the Chinese Academy of Sciences.
-In 2016 he began a two-year term as vice president of the American Physical Society.
+In 2016 he began a three-year term in the presidential line of the American Physical Society.